callmecavs/outset/README.md

 Get building!
 The `index.html` file has everything wired up, and `gulp` will run without errors.

+> The most recent, compatible version of [Bourbon](http://bourbon.io/) is included, because not all versions compile with [libsass](https://github.com/sass/libsass).
+And because it's convenient.

 ## Browser Support

 All that matters: IE9+.